Real Risk of Significant Harm (updated)

 LA FOIP’s language is almost identical so it is not reproduced here.

 The second consideration is whether or not there is a ‘real risk’ that the significant harm will occur.
 Probability of harm and sensitivity of the personal information must be considered in making this determination.
-The Alberta IPC, in its Personal Information Protection Act Mandatory Breach Reporting Tool, offers the following factors to consider in analyzing the circumstances surrounding the breach when making this call:
+When assessing whether there is a “real risk of significant harm,” the public body can consider the following factors:

 - Who obtained or could have obtained access to the information?